inesalves44/powerBiProjects/README.md

 ### File nº2 -> Maven Dashboard

 The second file is a single page report for another fictional company.
-It was just to consilidate what I learned before.
+It was just to consolidate what I learned before.